mahacks/old-website/about.md

 ### Emily Tan

-Co-Director 2018-9, Organizer 2017-8
+Co-Director 2018-19, Organizer 2017-18

 Medford High School ‘19

 Hi!
 I’m Emily, a senior at Medford High School.
 Inclusion has always been important to me, and through MAHacks I aim to build a supportive community of peers and mentors that continues to encourage each other _beyond our events_.
 Outside of organizing MAHacks I’m involved in various school activities as captain of Botball Team 0547, chief editor of the printed Mustang News, founder/director of Medford’s annual Diversity Week, and president of the [CCSR](www.medfordccsr.org).
-I also play piano & double bass! (pretty funny with me being 4'10¾") Whenever I have free time I enjoy power napping or jamming out to Christmas music in my pjs :D
+I also play piano and double bass! (pretty funny with me being 4'10¾") Whenever I have luxurious free time I enjoy power napping or hiking in the Middlesex Fells :D

 ### Walter Shen

-Organizer 2018-9
+Organizer 2018-19

 Belmont High School ‘19

 Hi!
 I’m a senior at Belmont High School.
 I absolutely love math (especially statistics!) and science, and I’m a captain of my school’s Math Team and an active member of Science Team.
-I think hackathons are an extremely great way for people to enjoy STEM, and I hope to continue spreading that love with MAHacks!
+I think hackathons are extremely great ways for people to enjoy STEM, and I hope to continue spreading that love with MAHacks!
 When I’m not poking the buttons of my graphing calculator, I enjoy reading Wikipedia articles and singing in choir.
 Violin is cool too! **And I really like ducks!**

 ### Aadhya Puttur

-Organizer 2018-9
+Organizer 2018-19

 Chelmsford High School ‘19